aptech/docs/docs/CR-arraytomat.rst

     :param a:
     :type a: N-dimensional array

-    :returns: y (*KxL or 1xL matrix or scalar*), where *L* is the size of the fastest moving dimension of the array and *K* is the size of the second fastest moving dimension.
+    :return y: where *L* is the size of the fastest moving dimension of the array and *K* is the size of the second fastest moving dimension.

+    :type y: KxL or 1xL matrix or scalar

 Remarks
 -------